enatsek/Debian-Ubuntu/WordpressOnDebianUbuntu.md

 ---
 Wordpress can be installed by Debian packages, but we prefer to download the latest version from the original source

 ### 5.1.
-Go to temp directory, download wordpress, extract it
+Go to the temp directory, download wordpress, extract it
 For Debian, you may need to install curl

 ```